-- Do you ensure that each contract contains total contract amount, start and end dates, and termination provisions? - Are you precise about what you are ordering, with minimal need for clarifications/addenda? - In addition to a sole source justification, do you conduct a cost analysis for each sole source procurement? - When including options in a procurement how do you document that they were evaluated with the initial bid?
+- Do you ensure that each contract contains total contract amount, start and end dates, and termination provisions? - Are you precise about what you are ordering, with minimal need for clarifications/addenda? - How do you document cost or price analysis? - What is your process for obtaining price quotations for small purchases? - In addition to a sole source justification, do you conduct a cost analysis for each sole source procurement?